scipy-conference/scipy_proceedings/papers/gpustats/gpustats.rst

 parameters at once, e.g. :math:`(\mu_1, \sigma^2_1), \dots, .. (\mu_K,
 \sigma^2_K)`.
 In other words, :math:`N * K` densities need to be computed.
-A naive but wasteful approach would be to make :math:`K` roundtrips to the GPU for each of the :math:`K` parameters.
-A better approach is to divide the data / parameter combinations among the GPU grid to maximize data reuse via the shared memory.
+A naive but wasteful approach would be to make :math:`K` roundtrips to the GPU for each of the :math:`K` sets of parameters.
+A better approach is to divide the data / parameter combinations among the GPU grid to maximize data reuse via the shared memory and perform all :math:`N * K` density computations in a single GPU invocation.
 This introduces the additional question of how to divide the problem among thread blocks viz. optimally utilizing shared memory.
-As the available GPU resources are device specific, we would wish to dynamic determine the optimal division of labor among thread blocks based on the GPU in use.
+As the available GPU resources are device specific, we would wish to dynamically determine the optimal division of labor among thread blocks based on the GPU being used.

+For sampling random variables on the GPU, the process is reasonably similar.
+Just as with computing the density function, sampling requires the same parameters for each distribution to be passed.
+Many distributions can be derived by transforming draws from a uniform random variable on the interval [0, 1].
+Thus, for such distributions it makes most sense to precompute uniform draws (either using the CPU or the GPU) and pass these precomputed draws to the GPU kernel.
+However, there are widely-used distributions, such as the gamma distribution, which are commonly sampled via *adaptive rejection sampling*.
+With this algorithm, the number of uniform draws needed to produce a single sample is not known *a priori*.
+Thus, such distributions would be very difficult to sample on the GPU.

 ..
 In the **gpustats** package, we have three primary goals that we will address
 .. here.
 First, we hide the ubiquitous boilerplate code common to all GPU